JordanMicahBennett/Machine-Learning-Jamaica-Institute_Curriculum_MainPage/README.md

 # Why combine artificial neural networks from scratch in with focus in practical machine learning library stack such as tensorflow/pytorch...?

-⚫Pertaining to artificial neural networks from scratch in particular, as [Microsoft's Joseph Albahari says](https://youtu.be/z8DY5DndmxI?t=192) (in his csharp based neural networks from scratch lecture), machine learning libraries are a great way to start, but not necessarily a great place to end up!
+⚫Pertaining to artificial neural networks from scratch in particular, as [Microsoft's Joseph Albahari says](https://youtu.be/z8DY5DndmxI?t=192) (in his csharp based neural networks from scratch lecture),  machine learning libraries are reasonably a great place to end up, but not necessarily a great place to start!

 As noted by Bennett, [understanding these broad/fundamental neural network models from scratch without machine learning libraries, builds intuition in applying and debugging machine learning libraries](https://github.com/JordanMicahBennett/Live-Agile-Artificial-Neural-Network-Programming-Sessions).